 The goal of this direction is to construct explicit codes (namely, codes with poly-time encoding and decoding algorithms) with rate R(p) = 1 - H(p) (matching the capacity of the BSC, and beating the capacity of codes for Hamming's channels).
-This goal implies circuit lower bounds, and specifically that $E = DTIME(2^{O(n)})$ does not have poly-size circuits.
+This goal implies circuit lower bounds, and specifically that $E = DTIME(2^{O(n)})$ does not have poly-size circuits (and therefore explicit constructions need to be based on hardness assumptions).